zinic/crawl/core.md

 #### Upgrading Aspects

 With enough use of an aspect, there may come benefits from mastery.
-This is represented by a player upgrading specific features of aspects the character has utilized frequently.
+During downtime, players may upgrade character aspects that have seen frequent use.

 Players may not add new features to an aspect, they may only modify what the aspect grants.

 ##### Aspect Upgrade Example